Q: What is AWS DataSync?

 A: To use DataSync follow these 3 steps:

 1. Deploy an agent - Deploy a DataSync agent and associate it to your AWS account via the Management Console or API.
-The agent will be used to access your NFS server to read data from it or write to it.
+The agent will be used to access your NFS server or SMB file share to read data from it or write data to it.

 2. Create a data transfer task - Create a task by specifying the location of your data source and destination, and any options you want to use for to configure the transfer, such as copying file metadata.

 3. Start the transfer - Start the task and monitor data movement in the console or with Amazon CloudWatch.